Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Roche moutonnées are generally concentrated in areas of **competent bedrock**, such as *granitoids* (Glasser, 2002) - this essentially means that rocks are somewhat resistant to deformaton.

 ![enr iage destion valley landform.
-They are visible within th glacial trough, and form as a smaller glacier from another valley has created a U-shaped valley which then enters the larger valley.
+They are visible within this glacial trough, and form as a smaller glacier from another valley has created a U-shaped valley which then enters the larger valley.
 As the hanging valley's glacier is smaller, it is less powerful, so it does not reach the base of the larger glacial trough valley.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/Hanging-Valley.jpg)
 *Photo from [Peter Hammer](https://unsplash.com/@peterham?utm_source=iBaguette&utm_medium=referral&utm_content=iBaguetteGeographyALevelCheatSheet).*